Skip to main content

 "Let's bring our Grihalaxmi back home."

 Bondita sat staring out at the moon on the floor of the hut that night.
-She couldn't help but remember him breaking the door of one such hut and rescuing her from her misery.
+She couldn't help but remember him breaking down the door of one such hut and rescuing her from her misery.
 Her eyes shone.
-You promised me I will never fight my battles alone Barrister Babu.
+You promised me I would never fight my battles alone, Barrister Babu.
 Then how could you call me an accident?
 She closed her eyes as tears trickled down her cheeks.
 Bondita inhaled.
 In her battles, she had perhaps lost her heart.

 Comments